Kusaram99/twitterFollowers/README.md

 # Twitter Followers

-- This is simple twitter follower web application where user can see their followers data and remove their followers.
+- This is simple twitter follower web application where user can see their followers data.
 - Here is a API request that returns user followers in response.
 - And then display them.
-- Sorting followers using thier data as buttons click and between the joining date and End Date.
+- Sorting followers in ascending and descending order using thier data as buttons click.
+- And filter data via joining date and end date.
+- Remove followers from the list as click on the remove button.

 ### [Demo Link](https://twitter-followers-lac.vercel.app/)